 In some patients, the symptoms of cervical radiculopathy recover on their own without medical intervention.
 In other cases, cervical radiculopathy treatment (or more commonly known as neck pain treatment) in Singapore begins with non-surgical options including:

-In certain cases where the pain is severe despite the above measures or if the pain persists for an extended period of time, other options for treatment would include a steroid nerve block or surgery.
+In certain cases where the pain is severe despite the above measures or if the pain persists for an extended period of time, other options for cervical radiculopathy treatment would include a steroid nerve block or surgery.
 The spine doctor in Singapore may also suggest surgery if you develop weakness.
 The purpose of cervical radiculopathy surgery would be to decompress the nerve (to alleviate the symptoms and improve function) and to stabilise the spine if necessary.

 Dr Colum Nolan clinical interests include degenerative and complex spinal disorders, cervical spine surgery, spinal tumours, spinal trauma, and endoscopy.
 He has particular expertise in minimally invasive spine surgery and the use of spinal navigation technology.